Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - 48 hours per week over a six-day working week; or

 - 40 hours per week over a five-day working week.

 This daily cap can be increased to nine hours per day for certain industries (eg, hotels and security services) or as directed by the Ministry of Human Resources and Emiratisation.
 Senior employees are exempt from the working hours provisions, including the overtime provisions.
 However, such categories of personnel are narrowly defined in the applicable ministerial order (see below).

 During Ramadan, the standard normal working hours are reduced by two hours (with no corresponding reduction in pay).

 What are the requirements for meal and rest breaks?

 Employees cannot work more than five consecutive hours without taking a break of at least one hour for rest, food and prayer.
 This time does not constitute a working hour.
 There are limited exceptions to these requirements.

 Overtime cannot exceed more than two hours per day, unless the work is necessary to prevent or alleviate a substantial loss or a serious accident.
 Overtime is payable at statutory rates, depending on when the overtime work is performed.
 In general, the rate is 125% of the normal hourly rate.
 However, if the employee works between 9:00pm and 4:00am, the rate is 150% of the normal hourly rate.
 For Friday working (which is generally designated as a statutory day off), an employer must offer:

 - a compensatory day off work; or

-- total salary and additional compensation equal to 50% of that salary.
+- basic salary for hours worked and additional compensation equal to 50% of that salary.